Be a Ninja in the Terminal πŸ₯·

 By keeping your .bashrc, .zshrc, and other configuration files under version control, you can:

-1. Keep track of changes and easily revert to previous versions if something goes wrong.
+1. Track changes and easily revert to previous versions if something breaks.

-2. Synchronize your settings across multiple machines, allowing you to recreate your terminal setup on any system.
+2. Sync your settings across multiple machines, recreating your setup anywhere.

 3. Share your configurations with others, helping them improve their own terminal experience.